ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 ## Saving our visualization to a dashboard

-Let's save it to our Dashboard for future use.
+Let's save it to our dashboard for future use.

 1. Click on the Disk icon in the upper-left of the resulting graph
 2. Name the visualization